 But I’m not much of a surfer girl.
 I am a book pusher.
 Literally.
-I have handed them out from a satchel to strangers on the street on World Book Day and put a little free library in front of our house.
+I have handed them out from a satchel to strangers on the street.
 I also talk a lot about politics, especially as it relates to race and gender, health, education, and income inequality.
 I also delight in scandalizing teenagers and grossing out twelve-year-olds, which is a bit of a challenge, but really worth the effort.

 Recently, I’ve been watching my periods get longer and my cycles get shorter, so I started doing research on perimenopause.
 I found out that lots of things going on in my life could easily be connected with the wide fluctuations of estrogen and other hormones that are part of early menopause.
 Not just the menstrual flooding and increased cramps, or the occasional night sweats, but a whole list that no one had ever mentioned to me.

 Slow arousal and difficulty reaching orgasm?
 Seems likely.